AndBooth/leeds-ds-meetup/README.md

 <img src="https://github.com/AndBooth/leeds-ds-meetup/blob/master/Misc/Images/azurefunctionsextension.PNG" width="450" height="200">

+## Create an Azure Functions project

 Once installed we can get straight into creating our first locally deployed Azure Function.
 The first thing to do is to create an Azure Functions project.
+If you select the two buttons in the image below you will then be prompted to choose a directory where your function app will be stored and asked to choose a language, choose a folder and then choose Python.

 <img src="https://github.com/AndBooth/leeds-ds-meetup/blob/master/Misc/Images/setupazfun.PNG">

+Setup of the project will take a little while, once complete you will see that